Aridhia-Open-Source/shiny-demo-genome-viewer/README.md

 # GENOME VIEWER

-This RShiny mini-app allows you to visualise whole genomes usig Circos, which is a visualisation tool developed for displaying and analysing data from genome sequencing.
+This RShiny mini-app allows you to visualise whole genomes using Circos, which is a visualisation tool developed for displaying and analysing data from genome sequencing.

 This app uses data taken from https://dcc.icgc.org/.
 Specifically, the data comes from a project led by Sean M. Grimmond and Andrew V. Biankin, who gathered samples of pancreatic adenocarcinoma tumours from various donors.
 The data from this specific project can be found https://dcc.icgc.org/repository/icgc/release_19/Projects/PACA-AU.